ldoocy/project_template/README.md

 ### Experiment and Model Validation

-To examine the effect of personality differences on collective behavior, we manipulated environment and crowd composition (i.e., whether all agents have the same personality or have mixed personality types).
+To examine the effect of personality differences on collective behavior, we manipulated personality and crowd composition (i.e., whether all agents have the same personality or have mixed personality types).
 From this, we created the following conditions:

 Condition | Description
 :--- | :---